MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-manage-inventory.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: warehouse, stock
-ms.date: 07/23/2018
+ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: c6f10f8252c00bf0a599f9fa794ee36c41ce92be
+ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
-ms.openlocfilehash: 745da790218ee57e4fb44b8c0bab2bce504eda3b
+ms.openlocfilehash: 1f79c20cb68ff1802bb97914a7ac1e458ca28f3a
 ms.contentlocale: en-nz
-ms.lasthandoff: 07/30/2018
+ms.lasthandoff: 09/28/2018

 ---

 # <a name="inventory"></a>Inventory
 For each physical product that you trade in, you must create an item card of type **Inventory**.
-Items that you offer to customers but do not keep in inventory you can register as nonstock items, which you can convert to inventory items when necessary.
+Items that you offer to customers but do not keep in inventory you can register as catalogue items, which you can convert to inventory items when necessary.
 You can increase or decrease the quantity of an item in inventory by posting directly to the item ledger entries, for example, after a physical count or if you do not record purchases.

 Inventory increases and decreases are naturally also recorded when you post purchase and sales documents respectively.
 For more information, see [Record Purchases](purchasing-how-record-purchases.md), [Sell Products](sales-how-sell-products.md), and [Invoice Sales](sales-how-invoice-sales.md).
 Transfers between locations changes inventory quantities across your company's warehouses.